Michael Pittman Jr. Player Prop Bets for NFL Week 11 | Indianapolis vs. Buffalo 11/21/2021

 Matchup vs. Buffalo

-- Pittman had 90 receiving yards per game in one career matchup against the Bills, 90.0 more than his receiving yards prop bet over/under for Sunday's game (0.0).
+- Against the Bills, Pittman racked up 90 receiving yards in his lone career matchup, 32.5 more than his over/under for Sunday's game.

-- Pittman did not have a touchdown catch in that matchup against the Bills.
+- Pittman did not have a touchdown catch in that game against the Bills.

-- The Bills are conceding 201.2 passing yards per game this season, the NFL's second-ranked pass defense.
+- The Bills have the NFL's second-ranked pass defense this season, allowing 201.2 yards per game through the air.

 Recent Performances

-- Against the Jaguars last week, Pittman was targeted five times and picked up 71 yards on five receptions.
+- In last week's game against the Jaguars, Pittman was targeted five times and racked up five catches for 71 yards.

-- Pittman has grabbed 20 passes (26 targets) for 221 yards (73.7 per game) with three TDs during his last three games.
+- Pittman has put up 221 yards during his last three games (73.7 per game) with three touchdowns, hauling in 20 passes on 26 targets.

 Pittman's Indianapolis Teammates